squarrel/kivy-centili-android/README.md

 Additional file is the Centili Library .jar file, which I include with Buildozer into the package.
 (CentiliLib-2.jar)

-I need to:
+Currently:
-- mimic what the original Java code does, using Kivy and Pyjnius.
+- I am working on the Centili.java file.